qutip/qutip/doc/guide/environments/approximations.rst

-"Fast" refers to the typical computation time of the approach with a moderate number of exponents, "Resilient to Noise" refers to whether the fitting approach is affected by noise in the function, "Allows Constraints" refers to whether we can bound the fit parameters to be in a range,"Stable" refers whether it returns similar results for slightly different sampling points.
-The answer partially means that it is true for some methods in the group but not for others.
+"Fast" refers to the typical computation time of the approach with a moderate number of exponents, "Resilient to Noise" refers to whether the fitting approach is affected by noise in the function, "Allows Constraints" refers to whether we can bound the fit parameters to be in a range, "Stable" refers whether it returns similar results for slightly different sampling points.
+The answer "partially" means that it is true for some methods in the group but not for others.

 .. _environment approximations api: